Gears 5: Plot

 A few weeks later, Baird takes the group to the Vasgar desert, where the Union of Independent Republics' secret space program was located.
-They meet Baird's former squadmate Garron Paduk, who reveals that the UIR had a rocket loaded with Hammer of Dawn satellites ready to launch.
+They meet Baird's former squadmate, Garron Paduk, who reveals that the UIR had a rocket loaded with Hammer of Dawn satellites ready to launch.
 JD and Fahz arrive to help, with JD apologizing to Del and Kait for his previous deception and subsequent behavior.
-The squad manages to assemble and launch the rocket and acquire targeting beacons to help control the Hammer of Dawn, though they encounter a giant Swarm creature called the Kraken.
-The group escapes when Paduk picks them up in a Raven to fly them home.
+The squad manages to assemble and launch the rocket and acquire targeting beacons to help control the Hammer of Dawn, though they encounter a giant Swarm creature called the Kraken while trying to escape.

-At New Ephyra, Jinn attempts to arrest Kait, intending to forcibly connect her to the hivemind in order to find the central Swarm Hive.
-Before she can do this, however, the Swarm attacks New Ephyra.
-The Gears attempt to set up UIR targeting beacons to provide targeting data to the Hammer of Dawn, but the Kraken destroys them.
-The transformed Reyna appears and attacks Kait, JD, and Del, forcing Kait to choose to save either JD or Del, leaving Reyna to kill the other.
-Kait and the survivor fight their way back to their friends but are attacked by the Kraken.
-The remaining soldiers are soon overwhelmed until the squad's robotic companion, Jack, kills the Kraken by sacrificing itself as a targeting beacon for the Hammer of Dawn.
-In the aftermath, Marcus tells Kait that Reyna will return, with Kait remarking that they will find her first before discarding her mother's Locust necklace.
+At New Ephyra, Jinn attempts to arrest Kait, intending to forcibly reconnect her to the hivemind in order to find the central Swarm Hive.
+Before she can do this, the Swarm attacks New Ephyra.
+The Gears attempt to set up the targeting beacons for the Hammer of Dawn, but the Kraken destroys them.
+The transformed Queen Reyna appears and attacks Kait, JD, and Del.
+Kait is forced to choose to save either JD or Del, leaving Reyna to kill the other.
+Kait and the surviving friend fight their way back to New Ephyra, but are attacked by the Kraken.
+The remaining soldiers are overwhelmed until the squad's robotic companion, JACK, kills the Kraken by sacrificing itself as a targeting beacon.
+In the aftermath, Marcus tells Kait that Reyna will return.
+Kait becomes determined that they will find her first before discarding her grandmother's necklace.